 What I’m seeing overall is a greater trend towards desire for the relationship to be instantly gratifying, and also to remain almost constantly gratifying.
 There is little patience or tolerance for less these days.
 When we train our brains to believe that we can realistically have what we want when we want it, and in so many cases do nowadays, it’s hard to internalize the fact that we still have to sit patiently with unknowns in other areas of our lives.

 This trend is also seen with respect to expectations of financial gratification.
-While this isn’t necessarily a new concept, it seems that people nowadays are less ready than ever to accept the idea of “climbing the ladder” and find themselves distressed by the idea of delayed success.
-It almost seems that slow and steady loses the race nowadays (at least that seems to be the feeling, whether or not it’s fully the reality).
+While this isn’t necessarily a new concept, it seems that people nowadays are less ready than ever to accept the idea of “climbing the ladder” in a career and find themselves distressed by the idea of delayed success.
+It almost seems that many people feel like slow and steady loses the race nowadays (at least that seems to be the feeling, whether or not it’s fully the reality).

 What’s the result?
 Generally, the one who seeks instant gratification is more likely to be unfulfilled and frustrated overall.
 I also can’t help but wonder how much this increases depression and impacts self-worth and confidence for people.
 When you can’t reach your goals immediately, it can lead to people feeling less than and not good enough.
 On the other hand, if you actually can reach your goals immediately, then what’s left?
 Either way, it’s not an emotionally healthy place to go.
 Having to work towards things that you desire is often a great motivator for people in life.
 Working toward the vacation, the new toy you want, the new house, and so on.

-Learn more about depression and how I can help you.
+Contact me to learn more about depression and therapy and how I can help you.